 Once you have decided to become a landlord, you’ll need to be prepared for disputes that will inevitably arise with your new tenants.
 Being prepared will help you avoid being caught unaware by a dispute.
 This article aims at suggesting ways by which dispute between landlords and tenants can be resolved.

-Instead of immediately going to court, there are many other options in resolving property disputes.
+Instead of immediately going to court, there are many other options in resolving landlord tenant disputes.
 It’s a good idea to state in your rental agreement what steps you will take to remedy a dispute.

-Here are 10 tips for handling disputes between landlords and tenants.
+Here are 10 tips for handling landlord tenant disputes.